samartha2004/PictoraAI/README.md

   <img src="./apps/web/public/favicon.svg" alt="Pictora Logo" width="200"/>
 </p>

 Pictora AI is a powerful AI image platform that lets you generate stunning images and train custom AI models.
 Built with cutting-edge technology, it enables users to create unique AI-generated artwork and train personalized models on their own image datasets.
-Whether you're an artist looking to expand your creative possibilities or a developer building AI-powered image applications, Pictora AI provides an intuitive interface and robust capabilities for AI image generation and model training.
+Whether you're an artist looking to expand your creative possibilities or a developer building AI-powered image applications, Pictora AI provides an intuitive interface and robust capabilities for AI image generation and model training.ik im a piece of shit. my mom got transferred today and i was not able to do anything. the corrupt officials are charging 5 lakhs and my family is not able to offer that much of amount. ive wasted so much of my time playing around, if i was jk would've been a good son but im just a piece of shit. i dont even know how to work on this. the state im in is like a last stage of cancer and i fear im gonna turn into a failure. there are my mom and dad with so much of hope on me and here im wssting their hard earned money and still dint get respect from girls. i lost the girl i loved. turned into a failure.

 ## Tech Stack